If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 Energy and activation Activating, can help low energy, can cause insomnia or jitteriness More neutral, can feel calming

 Anxiety is one of the clearest practical differences.
 Escitalopram is approved for and effective for generalized anxiety disorder, and it is widely used across anxiety conditions.
+It often feels calming.
 Bupropion is not a first choice for anxiety.
 Because it is activating, it can make anxiety worse for some people.
+For a person whose depression comes packaged with significant anxiety, and the two often travel together, that single point frequently settles the decision in favor of escitalopram.

 Two safety points apply to bupropion but not escitalopram.
-Bupropion has a dose-related seizure risk, so it should not be used in people with a seizure disorder, or with a current or past eating disorder.
+Bupropion lowers the seizure threshold in a dose-related way, so it should not be used in people with a seizure disorder, in people with a current or past diagnosis of anorexia or bulimia, or in people abruptly stopping heavy alcohol or sedative use.
+Daily-dose and single-dose limits exist specifically to keep that risk low.
 Escitalopram does not carry that concern.
-Escitalopram, in turn, has a dose-related effect on the QT interval, a measure of heart rhythm, so it has a lower maximum dose for older adults.
+Escitalopram, in turn, has a dose-related effect on the QT interval, a measure of the heart's electrical timing, so it has a lower maximum dose for adults over 65 and people with significant liver problems.
 Bupropion does not have that QT effect.
+Bupropion can also slightly raise blood pressure, which a prescriber may monitor.

 Side effects compared